SFDC-Assets/Lightning-Enhanced-Calendar/README.md

 I have included an additional component that will intercept and display calendar entry creation, update, and deletion events from Lightning Enhanced Calendar using [Lightning Dynamic Interactions](https://admin.salesforce.com/blog/2021/introducing-dynamic-interactions-the-latest-low-code-innovation-for-salesforce-platform).
 At the time of this writing, however, these are only available in Lightning App pages.
 The component is there to (1) demonstrate how a component can be written and configured in Lightning App Builder to respond to calendar update events from Lightning Enhanced Calendar and (2) help me test the main LWC code.

 If you create a scratch org testbed environment using the included `CreateScratchOrg` script, the `Lightning Enhanced Calendar` app page will be set up with this component already properly configured and a separate permission set, `Lightning Enhanced Calendar Tester`, that grants access to the page and custom tab, assigned to the default user.
+Note that this component will only be installed in a scratch org using this script and is not included in the installable Salesforce package.

 ## Caveats, Bugs, and Known Limitations